 - Wood | Wood can make for beautiful and classic looking handles, but it also has the tendency to wear and move on the blade handle.
 Stabilized wood are woods that have been infused with resin to make them last longer and be tougher.

-- other option are available option request and for custom orders
+- other options are available by request and for custom orders